Table of Contents

 Step 4: Obtain Necessary Licenses

 You need a few essential licenses to set up a cloud kitchen in Dubai legally.
-These usually include:- Food License: Issued by the Dubai Municipality.
+These usually include:

 Once you have your licenses, you must register your cloud kitchen with the authorities in Dubai.
 You’ll provide your business name, structure, and ownership details.
 Make sure your business name is unique and complies with Dubai’s naming rules.